(photo credit: Lynn Lane)

 In this filmed presentation of a wayang kulit (shadow puppet) performance, an evil king, Jarasandha, is terrorizing the world—taking over countries, imprisoning just leaders, and wreaking havoc on communities.
 The five heroic Pandawa brothers (Yudhishthira, Bima, Arjuna, Nakula, and Sadewa), together with the knightly Kresna craft a plan to stage a special ceremony that will help forge peace in the world.
 Jarasandha, meanwhile, has made his own pact with evil forces in the underworld to sacrifice 100 kings to secure his power.
 He has already taken control of 97 and needs just three more.
 As Arjuna, Kresna, and Bima face off with Jarasandha in his kingdom, a debate begins on the nature of belief, religion, and rituals.
 The story comes to a climax when the Pandawa brothers go through with their ceremony of offerings as they are forced to examine their own spiritual beliefs.

-Performed in Javanese and with English and Indonesian subtitles, this two-hour presentation will include a live interview with the shadow master and his translator.
+Performed in Javanese and with English and Indonesian subtitles, this two-hour presentation will include a live discussion and Q&A session.
 Gather as large a crowd as is permissible to watch this event on as big a screen as you might have.